swatson-phillips/GT-CS-3312-SampleRepo/docs/lessonPlans/D1-LessonPlan_Day1.md

         - current number of team members
         - areas that you could use help in (front end, DB, back end, UI, specific language)
     - If you do not have a team, review the posts before the next class and pick a team you would like to join and reply to that team's posts

+* Project management
+    - Meeting Agenda
+    - Team Charter
+* Email your client to setup a meeting
+    - Do this this week!
+    - Make sure to have an alternate method of contact (i.e. phone number, alternate contact person, etc)
+    - Make sure to respond to client emails within 24 hrs
+    - If there isn't a response from your client in 24-48 hr, email a followup.
+After 2 followups, try a different mode of communication.

 # Resources
 * Syllabus (Canvas)